gleanerio/archetype/networks/oceans/card_jsonld.md

 This document present a flow of concepts we would want to go over with respect to the authoring of JSON-LD documents.

+See [appendix.md](appendix.md) for references on authoring JSON-LD leveraging schema.org.

 ## Details

 __Sources__